bosun-monitor/bosun/docs/definitions.md

 * `NextId` is the ID of a future incident for the same AlertKey.
 If there is no future incident, then the value is 0.
 * `Notifications` is a string slice of all notifications names that were sent for the incident at the present time.

-#### Result
+#### Element
 {: .type}

-A `Result` as two fields:
+A `Element` has two fields:

  1. `Group`: The Group is the TagSet of the result.
- 2. `Value`: The Value of the Result
+ 2. `Value`: The Value of the Element

 A tagset is a map of of string to string (`map[string]string` in Go).
 The keys represent the tag key and their corresponding values are the tag values.

 The Value can be of different types.
 Technically, it is a go `interface{}` with two methods, `Type()` which returns the type of the `Value()` which returns an `interface{}` as well, but will be of the type returned by the `Type()` method.

-The most common case of dealing with Results in a ResultSlice is to use the `.EvalAll` func on an expression that would return a NumberSet.
+The most common case of dealing with Elements in a ElementSlice is to use the `.EvalAll` func on an expression that would return a NumberSet.
 See the example under [EvalAll](/definitions#evalall).

-#### ResultSlice
+#### ElementSlice
 {: .type}

-A `ResultSlice` is returned by using the [`.EvalAll` template function](/definitions#evalallstringexpressionresultslice-result).
-It is a slice of pointers to [`Result` objects](/definitions#result-1).
-Each result represents the an item in the set when the type is something like a NumberSet or a SeriesSet.
+A `ElementSlice` is returned by using the [`.EvalAll` template function](/definitions#evalallstringexpressionelementslice-element).
+It is a slice of pointers to [`Element` objects](/definitions#element-1).
+Each element represents the an item in the set when the type is something like a NumberSet or a SeriesSet.

 #### Status
 {: .type}